Vortox14/TravellersRestRedux/README.md

 * Crops compelete a full stage of growth each night (including tree crops)
 * Reusable crops (grapes etc) can be harvested every day
 * Dump a list of items, crops or recipes to the console on startup.
+* NEW in 1.1.0: Several modifiers that are applied when new staff are available for hire: refresh on open, no negatives, always 3 perks, starting level.

 ## Downloading the mod